Acthar Gel, H.P.

 a stomach or intestinal disorder; or

-FDA pregnancy category C. It is not known whether Acthar Gel, H.P. will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+Acthar Gel, H.P. may harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How is Acthar Gel, H.P. given?